MENU

 Bacillus subtilis and Bacillus licheniformis bacteria as constituents of healthy microflora

 To clarify, Bacillus subtilis bacteria and Bacillus licheniformis are not normal flora in microbial communities of humans and animals.
 In other words, they possess properties that enable the body to maintain microbicides at ecologically natural levels.
 Those properties optimise metabolism.
 They also supply the organism with biologically active and building substances, ensuring qualitative digestion of food.
-These species of bacteria have come from the environment into the gastrointestinal tract (GIT), the skin in the physical conditions.
+These species of bacteria come from the environment and enter the gastrointestinal tract (GIT) and the skin in physical conditions.
 Currently, more than 3000 species of these bacteria are known.

 Effect

-They transform into a vegetative form in the mouth and the small and large parts of the intestine.
-They also multiply there and produce biologically active substances in the environment.
-It also affects the growth and development of putrefactive, pathogenic, opportunistic microflora, E. coli.
+They transform into vegetative forms in the mouth and the small and large parts of the intestine.
+These bacteria also multiply there and produce biologically active substances in the environment.
+They also affect the growth and development of putrefactive, pathogenic, opportunistic microflora, such as E. coli.
 Moreover, other microorganisms restore the normal functioning of the microflora of the gastrointestinal tract.

-The ability to suppress the growth and development of microflora of the above types of bacteria is made mainly by producing polyene antibiotics like bacitracin and licheniformins.
-Also, they indirectly optimise the functioning of the human and animal immune systems.
+The ability to suppress the growth and development of the microflora of the above types of bacteria is mainly due to the production of polyene antibiotics like bacitracin and licheniformins.
+These antibiotics also indirectly optimise the functioning of the human and animal immune systems.

 Irrigation of the intestine in our London clinic helps normalise the colon’s microflora.
 In doing that, we also prepare the best environment for probiotics.
 It may also help restore the body’s immune system properties.